-Annual retainers will be payable in arrears in four equal quarterly installments not later than the 15th day following the end of each fiscal quarter and prorated for any portion of a quarter that a director is not serving as a non-employee member of our board.
+Annual cash retainers, annual committee membership retainers and annual committee chair retainers will each be payable in 12 monthly installments on the first day of each month provided that no payment shall be made to any director who is no longer serving as a non-employee member of our board on the relevant payment date.
 No retainer will be paid under the program for service prior to the program's effectiveness.